PacktPublishing/Machine-Learning-Engineering-on-AWS/README.md

 **Building, Scaling, and Securing Machine Learning Systems and MLOps Pipelines in Production**

 ## What is this book about?
-There is a growing need for professionals who have experience working on <br />
-machine learning engineering requirements as well as knowledge automating <br />
-complex MLOps pipelines in the cloud.
-In this book, we will explore a variety of <br /> AWS services that ML practitioners can use to solve various ML engineering <br /> requirements and challenges in production.
+There is a growing need for professionals who have experience working on machine learning engineering requirements as well as knowledge automating complex MLOps pipelines in the cloud.
+In this book, we will explore a variety of AWS services that ML practitioners can use to solve various ML engineering requirements and challenges in production.

 This book covers the following exciting features: